full-StackNinja/full-stack-open/README.md

 # full-stack-open

-Single repo for multiple exercises of the FullStackOpen course.
+Multiple repos in single directory for the fullstackopen course.